Davide Barbieri: Artist career

 In the meanwhile the brand new co-operation with Frontiers Music SRL is established with the release of the second musical chapter of First Signal (one of the label's own studio projects, feat.
 Harry Hess on Vocals), with Barbieri appearing in the songwriting credits thanks to the song "Love Gets Through" (written in collaboration with Pierpaolo Monti and Dave Zublena), launched as first single on YouTube in a lyric-video format.

 In the same year the single "We Still Rock" has been included in a s/t compilation released by Italian label Tanzan Music, which sees the involvement, in the final tracklist, of some of the most known melodic rock and AOR acts coming from Italy.
 Barbieri appears involved in further tracks inside the compilation, included an acoustic version of "Love Nest" from Wheels Of Fire and the brand new song "Gotta Get Away" from Charming Grace, a tune created appositely as official soundtrack of "Hold On! - Tomorrow", fourth chapter of the #1 Amazon sci-fi saga "Hold On!" by English independent novelist Peter Darley.

 In 2018 Barbieri helped Gianluca Firmo in the making of his debut's album "Rehab" taking care of vocal production and background vocals.

 The first months of 2019 saw him involved in the vocal production of the second album by the Italian band Alchemy "Dyadic".

 2019 also sees Barbieri's come back as singer and producer with Wheels Of Fire's third album "Begin Again".
-After seven years from the last album "Up For Anything", the new album was release in June by the new italian's label Art Of Melody Music, followed by the official Japanese edition in July by Bikee Music.
+After seven years from the last album "Up For Anything", the new album was released in June by the new italian's label Art Of Melody Music, followed by the official Japanese edition in July by Bikee Music.